gravitational/workshop/docker.md

 In case you're not familiar with Python, one of the built-in modules offer simple HTTP server features and by default it will serve the current directory via HTTP on the port specified as the command argument (5000) in our case.

-The following command should work on any Linux or MacOS system that has Python intalled, and will offer your current directory content via HTTP on port 5000:
+The following command should work on any Linux or MacOS system that has Python installed, and will offer your current directory content via HTTP on port 5000:
 ```bash
 $ python -m http.server 5000
 ```